Code-Institute-Submissions/thecoffeepalate/README.md

 ## **Features**
 ### **Existing Features**
 #### ***Navigation bar***
 For the navigation bar, I have used Bootstrap to implement a responsive navbar across devices.
-In this case, the navbar is 100% visable in large screens, while on small/medium devices it will collapse into an hamburger menu, resulting in space saving of the real-estate.
+In this case, the navbar is 100% visable in large screens, while on small/medium devices it will collapse into a hamburger menu, resulting in space saving of the real-estate.

 Moreover, the navbar will highlight the page where you are.